Scientific Computation Platform for Geophysical Geodesy

 ✍ Principles of geodetic collaborative monitoring and deep fusion

-(1) Using scientific consistent geophysical models, rigorous uniform numerical standards, and analytic compatible geodetic and geodynamic algorithms, unify the space-time monitoring datum and reference epoch to construct the theoretical basis and necessary conditions for geodetic collaborative monitoring.
+(1) Using the scientific consistent geophysical models, rigorous uniform numerical standards, and analytic compatible geodetic and geodynamic algorithms, unifies the spatiotemporal monitoring datum and reference epoch to construct the theoretical basis and necessary conditions for geodetic collaborative monitoring.

-(2) Based on the principle of geophysical geodesy, deeply fuse or constrainedly assimilate multi-source heterogeneous geodetic data, and then by reconstructing the geodetic or geodynamic space-time relationship between various variations, realize collaborative monitoring with various geometric and physical geodetic technologies.
+(2) Based on the principle of geophysical geodesy, deeply fuses or constrainedly assimilates multi-source heterogeneous geodetic data, and then by reconstructing the geodetic or geodynamic spatiotemporal relationship between various variations, realizes collaborative monitoring with various geometric and physical geodetic technologies.

-(3) For the same type of multi-source geodetic monitoring variations, the basic geodetic constraints or joint adjustment methods with additional monitoring datum parameters as needed are used to deep fusion.
+(3) For the same type of multi-source geodetic monitoring variations, the basic geodetic constraints or joint adjustment methods with additional monitoring datum parameters as needed are employed to deep fusion.

-(4) For different types of geodetic monitoring variations, physical geodetic, solid geophysical, or environmental geodynamic constraints with additional dynamic parameters as needed are used to deep fusion.
+(4) For different types of geodetic monitoring variations, physical geodetic, solid geophysical or environmental geodynamic constraints with additional dynamic parameters as needed are employed to deep fusion.

-(5) The purpose of geodetic collaborative monitoring is not only to improve the spatiotemporal monitoring capability, but also to further reveal the geodynamic structure and characteristics of the monitored objects and support the massive integration, intelligence and automation of Earth observation.
+(5) The purpose of geodetic collaborative monitoring is not only to improve the spatiotemporal monitoring capability, but also to furtherly reveal the geodynamic structure and characteristics of the monitored objects and support the massive integration, intelligence and automation of Earth observations.

 Earth Gravity field, Geoid and Height datum

-✋ Concepts and quantitative criterions for terrain effect
+✋ Concepts and quantitative criterion for terrain effect

-The terrain effect has always been a very tricky problem in physical geodesy and geophysical gravity exploration.
-According to the basic requirements of physical geodesy, PAGravf4.5 puts forward the convenient and practical quantitative criterion for terrain effects, which can give a reliable basis for effectively improving the performance and role of terrain effect in physical geodesy and geophysical gravity exploration.
+The terrain effect has always been a very tricky trouble in physical geodesy and gravity prospecting modelling.
+According to the basic requirements of physical geodesy, PAGravf4.5 puts forward the convenient and pra

 The terrain effect on gravity field element has three key elements: The adjustment mode of the terrain or crustal masses, type of gravity field element effected by the terrain, and location of gravity field element (positional relationship with the terrain masses).